SupportPartners/microsoft-vdi/README.md

 `Prompt: Do you want to add a user? n`

-**Enter your chosen password for the Active Directory Administrator account**
+**Enter a password for the Active Directory Administrator account**

+This will be the password for the Active Directory Administrator account (ADadmin)

 ```
 var.ad_admin_password